 Your nodes will not show a green status, as long as they are not configured and executed.

 Fully connected nodes with a red status icon need to be configured.
 Start with the File Reader, right-click it and select “Configure” from the menu.
-Navigate to the "IrisDataSet" directory located in the KNIME installation directory.
+Navigate to the iris directory from example data sets.
 Select the data.all file from this location.
 The File Reader's preview table shows a sample of the data.

 Click OK to close the dialog of the File Reader node.
 Once the node has been configured correctly, it switches to yellow (meaning ready for execution).
 After that, the K-Means node immediately turns yellow, as its default settings are applied.
 To be sure, that the default settings fit your needs, open the dialog and inspect the default settings.